Coordinating GPU Data Centers and Power Grid Regulation Service for Exogenous Carbon Benefits: Background

 \textbf{Frequency Regulation Markets:} Power system operators offer \textit{frequency regulation services} in \textit{day-ahead} or \textit{real-time} markets.
-There are several Independent System Operators (ISO) that coordinates the movement of electricity through all or parts of regions in the USA.
+There are several Independent System Operators (ISO) that coordinates the regional movement of electricity in the USA.
 For example, PJM covers the eastern US and California ISO (CAISO) covers California.
-In this paper, we utilize the CAISO real-time market, which allows bids every hour at 60-minute granularity.
-Resources, such as data centers, submit into the market every hour their estimated energy consumption baseline (P\textsubscript{avg}) and frequency regulation service provision capability (R), which represents the amount of power capacity (in MW) that the data center can commit to help balance the grid.
+We utilize the CAISO real-time market, which allows bids every hour at 60-minute granularity.
+Resources, such as data centers, submit into the market every hour their estimated energy consumption baseline (P\textsubscript{avg}) and frequency regulation service provision capability (R), which represents the amount of power capacity (in MW) that the data center can commit for regulation.

-\textbf{Regulation Signal:} Frequency regulation service resources, such as data centers, modulate their power consumption to follow a \textit{frequency regulation signal} (r(t)), which ranges from $[-1,1]$ and is broadcast every 2 seconds by the ISO.
+\textbf{Regulation Signal:} Regulation service resources, such as data centers, modulate their power consumption to follow a \textit{frequency regulation signal} (r(t)), which ranges from $[-1,1]$ and is broadcast every 2 seconds by the ISO.
 ISOs ensure that the difference between two consecutive values of r(t) does not exceed 0.5\% of R~\cite{pjm-pjm-2019}.

-\textbf{Quantifying Quality of Frequency Regulation Service Provision:} The revenue from frequency regulation service is also dependent on the \textit{quality} of the service provided.
+\textbf{Quantifying Quality of Frequency Regulation Service Provision:} The revenue from frequency regulation service is dependent on the \textit{quality} of service provided.
 This quality is quantified by a \textit{performance score}~\cite{pjm-pjm-2019}, which is the average of delay, accuracy, and precision metrics.
 The performance score is calculated every 15 minutes by the ISO for each regulation resource~\cite{8318697}.
-ISOs typically certify a resource for regulation service provision after the resource achieving a performance score of 75\% or better on three consecutive tests~\cite{pjm-pjm-2019}.
-To maintain certification, resources must keep a performance score of 40\% or higher, or be removed as a regulation resource.
+ISOs certify a resource for regulation service provision after the resource achieves a performance score of 75\% or better on three consecutive tests~\cite{pjm-pjm-2019}.
+To maintain certification, resources must keep a performance score of at least 40\%, or be removed as a regulation resource.

 \textbf{Reward Pricing and Electricity Cost:} Besides the electrical cost of the data center's electricity consumption, data centers also receive monetary rewards for participating in frequency regulation markets.
 By setting the energy consumption baseline (P\textsubscript{avg}) and the amount of frequency regulation provision (R), data centers maintain power consumption at $\mathrm{P_{avg} + r(t) \cdot R}$.
 The energy charge at time t equals the product of P\textsubscript{avg} and the locational marginal price of energy.
 The revenue from providing frequency regulation service equals the product of R, the quality of the provided regulation service, and the frequency regulation service price.